 Oven-Fried Green Tomatoes

-Fried green tomatoes are a classic southern dish, but for a healthier spin try this Oven-Fried Green Tomatoes recipe from Kalyn’s Kitchen.
+Fried green tomatoes are a classic southern dish, but for a healthier spin try these oven-fried green tomatoes.
 This version has got far less calories than the traditional recipe since these tomatoes get their crunchy shell from baked breadcrumbs rather than a dip in a deep fryer.
 If you grow your own vegetables, this recipe is a tasty way to enjoy your tomatoes before they even ripen.

 Shrimp and Grits

-Perhaps the most famous southern dish, Shrimp and Grits get a healthy twist in this recipe from Southern Living.
+Perhaps the most famous southern dish, shrimp and grits get a healthy twist in this recipe.
 Sprinkle the shrimp with salt and pepper, then cook them in a reduced-sodium sauce along with some spinach.
 Serve the shrimp on top of the parmesan grits, a creamy, gluten-free grain made from cornmeal.

 Spicy Oven-Fried Catfish

-If you like your dinner with a bit of New Orleans flair, you’ll want to try this Spicy Oven-Fried Catfish recipe from Grandbaby Cakes.
+If you like your dinner with a bit of New Orleans flair, you’ll want to try this spicy oven-fried catfish recipe.
 It features a spicy, crunchy breading on the outside and fresh fish on the inside.
 And since it’s not fried, there’s no guilt involved in this recipe.
 It features catfish, which is commonly found and eaten on the bayou.
 If you can’t find catfish at your local supermarket, try using another type of white fish, such as Tilapia, in its place.

 Next time you’re craving some down-home southern cooking, try one of these classic dishes with a healthy twist.
 You’ll still get all the big, bold flavors that southern cuisine is known for—but without all the extra calories and unhealthy ingredients.